scoheb/release-service-catalog/pipelines/rh-push-to-registry-redhat-io/README.md

 * taskGitRevision no longer has a default.
 It will be provided by the operator and will always have the same value as the git revision in the PipelineRef definition of the PipelineRun if using a git resolver.
 See RHTAPREL-790 for details

+## Changes in 1.8.0
+- Remove push-sbom-to-pyxis.
+It has been replaced by manifest-box.

 ## Changes in 1.7.0
 * taskGitUrl parameter is added.
 It is used to provide the git repo for the release-service-catalog tasks
 * taskGitRevision parameter is added.
 It is used to provide the revision to be used in the taskGitUrl repo